farmera/sare_grant/kites_balloons_drones.md

 suspends a dual-camera system similar to the one shown for the kite.
 The main difference between balloons and kites is in how each flies.
 Depending on size and payload (i.e. the weight of the camera plus the suspension system) a kite requires sustained wind to become airborne.
-During this study our main rig consisted of a 12' Delta-style kite suspending nearly a pound of camera and triggering gear.
+During this study our main rig consisted of a 12' Delta-style kite suspending nearly a pound of camera gear and triggering mechanisms.
 Getting this kite into the air required a minimum sustained wind speed of 8-10 mph.
 On the other hand a helium balloon is sensitive to wind and will be guided quickly off course by even light winds.
 On a windless day a balloon will rise easily to great altitude and remain steady in place for hours.